 Robin Of Sherwood provides examples of:

-Ambiguously Gay: Definitely Philip Mark, the replacement Sheriff of Nottingham, who is described as a "posturing catamite", seems deliberately touchy-feely with the men that surround him, and at one point says to Guy: "you must show me this tunnel of yours", which results in a startled look from Guy, even though Philip is ostensibly refering to a secret passage in the castle.
+Ambiguously Gay: Definitely Philip Mark, the replacement Sheriff of Nottingham, who seems deliberately touchy-feely with the men that surround him, responds to Gisburne's introduction by eyeing Guy head to toe and making the sultry declaration that he'll surely "find a use for" him, and pats Guy's hand while declaring, "you're mine now."
+Later he tells Guy, "you must show me this tunnel of yours", which results in a startled look from Guy, even though Philip is ostensibly referring to a secret passage in the castle.

 Anti-Hero: Will Scarlet.
 It's strange to see any member of the Merry Men as a borderline sociopath.

 "Which is your favorite ear?
 Is it your LEFT...or is it your RIGHT?!" with accompanying indications via dagger.
 This to a church abbot.

 Arbitrary Scepticism: In the episode "The Swords of Wayland", the outlaws scoff at the idea of demons terrorizing a village, even though they had come up against evil spells and diabolical rituals in the past.